HMS Ranee: Design and description

-These ships were larger and had a greater aircraft capacity than all the preceding American built escort carriers.
+These ships were larger and had a greater aircraft capacity than all the preceding American built escort carriers in British service.
 They were also all laid down as escort carriers and not converted merchant ships.
 All the ships had a complement of 646 men and an overall length of 492 ft 3 in, a beam of 69 ft 6 in and a draught of 25 ft 6 in.
 Propulsion was provided by two boilers connected to a steam turbine, which in turn drove one shaft giving 9350 shp; it could propel the ship at 16.5 kn.

 Aircraft facilities were a small combined bridge/flight control on the starboard side, two aircraft lifts 43 by 34 ft, one aircraft catapult and nine arrestor wires.
 Aircraft could be housed in the 260 by 62 ft hangar below the flight deck.
 The ship's armament comprised: two 4"/50, 5"/38 or 5"/51 dual purpose guns in single mounts, sixteen 40 mm Bofors anti-aircraft guns in twin mounts and twenty 20 mm Oerlikon anti-aircraft cannon in single mounts.
 She had a maximum aircraft capacity of twenty-four aircraft which could be a mixture of Grumman Martlet, Vought F4U Corsair or Hawker Sea Hurricane fighter aircraft and Fairey Swordfish or Grumman Avenger anti-submarine torpedo bombers.